threefoldfoundation/info_sdk/TOADD/peer2peer_storage_compute/tutorials/query-nodes.md

 ## How to query the available node?

-Capacity nodes can be found, with their status, on the explorer websites :
+Capacity nodes could be found, with their status, on the explorer websites :

 The [testnet explorer](https://explorer.grid.tf)